taborda-cws-prototype/cws-parent-portal/README.md

 	* [Containers](https://github.com/taborda-cws-prototype/docker)

 ### Continuous Monitoring *(2n)*
+NodePing validates application availability every 3 minutes from multiple locations in the U.S. and alerts the Taborda operations team if there is any disruption to service availability.
-Datadog continuously monitors real-time system resources/performance, and sends automated alerts to the Taborda DevOps Team.
+Datadog continuously monitors system resources and alerts the Taborda operations team of potential issues before those issues impact availability.
+PagerDuty delivery alerts to the Taborda operations team according to a 24x7 duty schedule.

 ### Containerization *(2o)*
 Deployment in Docker container.